 Now get out there and do something creative today.
 I’m counting on you!!

 ** A note about the Window Sheets below: they are NOT adhesive, but they are the same quality as the acetate I used.
-Staz-On ink, which we no longer carry (sad face), is probably the best type of ink to use.
+Staz-On ink is probably the best type of ink to use.
 It dries a lot quicker and doesn’t smear at all.
 Just sayin’.